Rich-Harris/ractive-dbmonster/README.md

 I'm really excited for the Ember community - Glimmer has been long in the planning, and looks like a tremendous piece of work.
 Ember itself is a great framework.

-But Ractive users have been doing this sort of thing in production for well over a year :)
+But Ractive users have been doing this sort of thing in production for well over a year, and ours is clearly faster, at least in this demo :)

 ## Why is Ractive so fast?